moiseevigor/moiseevigor.github.io/_appendices/2026-08-17-forbidden-directions-D1-connections-holonomy.md

   Lond.
 A</em> 392, 45–57.
 - R. Montgomery (2002). <em>A Tour of Subriemannian Geometries</em>.
 AMS.
 (The bracket-generating
   condition and holonomy.)
+- R. Montgomery (1995).
+"Hearing the zero locus of a magnetic field." <em>Comm.
+Math.
+  Phys.</em> 168, 651–675.
+(The magnetic lift itself, a decade earlier and in this exact
+  setting: the extra bracket at a nondegenerate zero and the zero locus as a strictly abnormal minimizer — the closest prior work; companion article §6.)
 </div><!-- /.l-body -->